 Content that violates this guideline

 When a channel's content consists of similar content, it can frustrate viewers who come to YouTube for appealing and interesting videos.
 This means that channels on which content is only slightly different from video to video are not allowed to monetise.
-In other words, your channel shouldn't consist of content that's automatically created or produced using a basic template.
+In other words, your channel shouldn't have content that's produced using a template and repeated at scale.

-Examples of what's not allowed for monetisation (this list is not exhaustive):
+Examples of what's not allowed to monetise (this list is not exhaustive):

 • Content that exclusively features readings of other materials that you did not originally create, like text from websites or news feeds

-• Songs modified to change the pitch or speed but that are otherwise identical to the original
+• Songs modified to change the pitch or speed, but that are otherwise identical to the original song

-• Similar repetitive content or mindless content with low educational value, commentary or narrative
+• Similar repetitive content or mindless content with low educational value, commentary or narratives

 • Image slideshows or scrolling text with minimal or no narrative, commentary or educational value